paulohsilvapinto/aws-certify/docs/services/migration/snow_family.md

 - **Snowball**: used to migrate TB or PBs of data.
 Available with SSD or HDD, as Storage Optimized or Compute Optimized, with or without GPU.
 - **Snowmobile**: It's a truck that supports up to 100PB of data.
 If the migration size is more than 10PB, *Snowmobile* is the go-to option.

-## Sonwball on Edge
+## Snowball on Edge

 Snowball on Edge can be used when you have a large backlog of data to transfer or if you frequently collect data that needs to be transferred to AWS and your storage is in an area where high-bandwidth internet connections are not available or cost-prohibitive.

 You can also use Snowball Edge to run edge computing workloads, such as performing local analysis of data on a Snowball Edge cluster and writing it to the Amazon S3-compatible endpoint.

 It can spin up EC2 Instances and execute Lambda functions (using *AWS Iot Greengrass*) inside of the device.